shailsirohi/argocd-aws-secretsmanager-demo/aws-configuration/README.md

+```
-#Update the policy statement<br>
+#Update the policy statement
 Update policy statement to replace the correct aws region and account id.
-You can also change the secret path prefix as per requirement.<br>
+You can also change the secret path prefix as per requirement.

-```

 # Create new policy
 aws iam create-policy --policy-name argocd-awssecrets-policy --policy-document file://argocd-vault-plugin-policy.json